 Navigating the return to the office, whenever that might be, will a tricky matter for organizations.
 At the same time as businesses are looking to reduce the amount of physical office space they own, organizations will also have to grapple with the challenge of ensuring post-COVID workspaces remain valuable to both them and their employees.

-According to a report by tech analyst Forrester, the dramatic increase in remote working has forced many organizations to begin rethinking their office strategy, and how they can maximize the strategic value of The success of these plans will largely hinge on making sure workers feel safe when they return to their desks, as well as providing spaces where employees can collaborate with colleagues and get on with important work.
+According to a report by tech analyst Forrester, the dramatic increase in remote working has forced many organizations to begin rethinking their office strategy, and how they can maximize the strategic value of physical workspaces in the post-COVID era.
+The success of these plans will largely hinge on making sure workers feel safe when they return to their desks, as well as providing spaces where employees can collaborate with colleagues and get on with important work.

 According to Forrester, leveraging internet of things (IoT) technology and transforming workplaces into Internet of Things-enabled ‘smart’ offices will allow organizations to continue gaining value from their real estate investments.
 The report, called Rethink Your Smart Office Strategy, suggests that workplace leaders will need to focus on five factors: employee safety; space and resource efficiency; individual productivity; collaboration; and inspiration.